johanngerberding/johanngerberding.github.io/content/reading/_index.md

 ---

 <p align="justify">
-Hello everybody, here is a short list of some very interesting books I read recently.
+Hello everybody, here is a overview of some very interesting books I read recently.
 I am thinking about writing short summaries for them but not sure if I will find the time to do so.
-Let's see.</p>
+If I do, you will find it in the posts section.</p>

 <h2>2024</h2>